-There's nothing wrong with using this term colloquially, especially if you're also willing to say that Texas is a nation-state and maybe even New York or Pennsylvania.
-Certainly, of all American states, it is best equipped to be a country on its own with its large territory bounded by ocean, mountains and desert, and it has a disproportionate impact on the rest of the world, since it is the fifth largest economy, smaller than the United States as a whole, China, Japan and Germany, but bigger than India, France, United Kingdom, Italy, Brazil, Canada and Russia.
-California exists vividly in the American imagination and in the minds of Californians.
-Certainly, no other state has a better claim to the term.
+Of all American states, California is best equipped to be a country on its own.
+It has a large territory bounded by ocean, mountains, and desert, and it has a disproportionate impact on the rest of the world.
+California is the fifth largest economy in the world, smaller than the United States as a whole, China, Japan, and Germany, but bigger than India, France, United Kingdom, Italy, Brazil, Canada, and Russia.
+It is also deeply embedded in the American imagination.California was admitted as the 31st state in the union on September 9th 1850.